DataDog/devsecops-workshop/README.md

 Navigate to <ENTER-URL>

-## Part 2: onboard the project on Datadog
+## Onboarding the project to Datadog

 1. Navigate to your repository settings
 2. Add a secrets for `DD_API_KEY` and `DD_APP_KEY`